 To transform your Easter egg hunt into an enchanting experience, light up your home with captivating stars.
 This way, your kids can run around and search for hidden eggs under a beautiful night sky without ever going outdoors.

-Our BlissLights SkyLite projects thousands of twinkling, floating stars onto the walls and ceiling, while the BlissLights BlissBulb transforms any lamp into a projector of red, blue, or green stars.
-All you do is connect the product and turn it on — BlissLights does the rest.
+Our BlissLights SkyLite projects thousands of twinkling, floating stars onto the walls and ceiling, while the BlissLights BlissBulb transforms any lamp into a projector of red or green stars.
+All you do is connect the product and turn it on— BlissLights does the rest.

 Sky Lite Galaxy Projector